maoosi/prisma-appsync/docs/guides/securing-api.md

 The above will create x3 aliases:

-- `default`: Applied by default for all Types in your `Prisma.schema` file (overwritten by scoped directive).
+- `default`: Applied by default for all generated Types (overwritten by scoped directives).
 - `adminsOnly`: Can be used in your `Prisma.schema` using `@@adminsOnly`.
 - `superUserOnly`: Can be used in your `Prisma.schema` using `@@superUserOnly`.